Devdeep-J-S/Hotel-Management-System/README.md

 To view project : <br>
 Download hotel_management folder.<br>
 Go to hotel_management/src and run "myscript", We have made this shell script so that you don't have to worry about how to run this code.
-Just run the .sh file and it's done : )
+Just run the .sh file and it's done : ) <br>

+Guide :  Prof. Amit Mankodi <br>
+Team size : 5 <br>

+Concepts used in this project : <br>
+Concurrent Programming: Semaphore, Threading<br>
+Process management: creating a child process and using it to execute another code IPC - Signals
+Shell script
+Makefile